 - Milwaukee Urban League

 We’re particularly proud of our own diversity event, The Fellowship Open, an annual golf outing, charity auction, and awards dinner founded by our chairman emeritus John W. Daniels Jr. The Open raises money for central city organizations and institutions that foster and develop character and values among minority youth in Milwaukee.
-Now in its 14th year, the event has contributed nearly $1 million to more than 65 organizations.
+Founded in 2000, the event has contributed more than $1.3 million to more than 80 organizations.